 Us: “Can you send 15–20 completed projects?”

-Client: “Sure—we’ve done hundreds.”
+Client: “Sure.
+We’ve done hundreds.”

 Two weeks later…